jooni41/Detection-and-Classification-of-writing-activity-in-Air/README.md

 		                  Contains 38 participants and each participants data is stored in separated folder id and that folder contains the (X,Y)Co-Ordinates calculated or extracted using raw sensor data in Not_writing_sequence_start - writing_sequence - Not_writing_sequence_end

 		     1b).
 Sensor :
-		                  Contains 38 participants and each participants data is stored in separated folder id and that folder contains the  slected raw feature data taken from raw sensor data in Not_writing_sequence_start - writing_sequence - Not_writing_sequence_end along with respective image as well.
+		                  Contains 38 participants and each participants data is stored in separated folder id and that folder contains the selected raw feature data taken from raw sensor data in Not_writing_sequence_start - writing_sequence - Not_writing_sequence_end along with respective image as well.